Data Protection Policy

 - processing activity;

-- maintains the inventory of data categories of personal data processed;
+- data categories of personal data processed;

 - documents the purpose(s) for which each category of personal data is used;